stuhood/nails/README.md

 A [nailgun protocol](http://martiansoftware.com/nailgun/protocol.html) server in rust, using [tokio](https://tokio.rs/).

-This repository contains three crates:
+This repository contains four crates:

-1. `nails` - contains the nailgun protocol and the `Nail` trait that consuming crates can implement to plug in the logic that they would like to keep warm in the nailgun server.
+1. `nails` - contains nailgun client and server protocols and the `Nail` trait that consuming crates can implement to plug in the logic that they would like to keep warm in the nailgun server.
 2. `nails-fork` - contains a `Nail` trait implementation that forks a process as the user running the server.
-3. `nails-example` - an example binary that configures and launches a server using `nails-fork`.
+3. `nails-example` - an example server binary that configures and launches a server using `nails-fork`.
+4. `nails-client` - a nailgun client binary, intended to be equivalent to the C and Python clients.

-Users will generally want to consume the `nails` crate, but copy-pasting the `nails-fork` crate is helpful to bootstrap your own new `Nail` trait implementation.
+Users will generally want to consume the `nails` crate in order to act as either a client or server.
+Copy-pasting the `nails-fork` crate might be helpful to bootstrap a new `Nail` trait implementation to host in a server.